NbAiLab/AltMorph/code_explanation.md

 ## Stage 3: API Lookup Strategy

-This is where things get sophisticated.
-We need to find ALL possible forms of a word.
+This stage gathers every form of a word that might apply.

 ### The Multi-Lemma Challenge